1958 FIFA World Cup final: Background

 Since both teams wore a yellow kit as their first choice, a draw was arranged in order to decide which team would use its regular strip.
 Brazil boycotted the draw, thus making Sweden winner, and forcing Brazil to find another color to wear.
 Initially, Brazil was going to wear white, but this idea was rejected when the players were visibly frightened by the idea, recalling their loss in 1950.
 Eventually the staff went on to buy 22 blue T-shirts and sewed the Brazilian emblem.

 Summary

 Sweden took the lead after only 4 minutes after an excellent finish by captain Nils Liedholm.
-The lead did not last long, however, as Vavá equalised just 5 minutes later.
+The lead did not last long, as Vavá equalised just 5 minutes later.
 On 32 minutes, Vavá scored a similar goal to his first to give Brazil a lead 2–1 at the break.
 10 minutes into the second half, Brazil went further in front thanks to a brilliant goal scored by Pelé.
 He took control of the ball inside the penalty area, chipped the ball over the defender then smashed it past a helpless Kalle Svensson.
 Halfway through the second half Brazil went 4–1 up with a goal scored by Mário Zagallo.
 Simonsson pulled one back for Sweden with 10 minutes remaining but it was far too late.
 Pelé sealed the 5–2 victory for Brazil with a headed goal in stoppage time.